 Rewards credit cards earn you points for flights, travel upgrades, gift cards, cashback and more.
 Find out how these programs work and compare rewards credit cards to take your benefits to the next level.

 Rewards credit cards have the potential to add a huge amount of value to your account, but you’ll need to compare your options to make sure the perks outweigh the costs.
 Here, you’ll find everything you need to know about rewards credit cards, including how they work, the different programs available and how to compare them.

 Rewards Credit Card Offer

-- Earn up to 2 Reward Points for every $1 spent on eligible purchases using the ANZ Rewards Platinum American Express card® and 1 Reward Point per $1 spent on eligible purchases using the ANZ Rewards Platinum Visa card
+- Earn 2 Reward Points for every $1 spent on eligible purchases using the ANZ Rewards Travel Adventures American Express® card and 1 Reward Point per $1 spent on eligible purchases using ANZ Rewards Travel Adventures Visa card.

 - Offer available to new and approved applicants